timofurrer/timofurrer.github.io/content/_index.md

 Hi there :wave: .
 My name is **Timo Furrer**.
-I'm an Enthusiastic Hacker who loves Free Open Source Software, Linux :penguin: , Python :snake: , Go and Programming Languages.
+I'm an Enthusiastic Hacker who loves Free Open Source Software, Linux :penguin: , Python :snake: , Go and Programming Languages in general.

 You can find me on
 [GitHub]({{< param social.github.url >}}),